-- SBIRT services received in an emergency department or hospital setting; - Patients with an active diagnosis of alcohol or drug dependency, engagement in treatment, dementia or mental degeneration; - Patients with limited life expectancy, in palliative care (including comfort care) or hospice; - Situations where the patient's functional capacity or motivation to improve impact the accuracy of results of standardized assessment tools; - Patient refuses to participate; - Patient is in an urgent or emergent situation where time is of the essence and to delay treatment would jeopardize the patient's health status.Workflows & Reporting Logic diagram: Refer to diagram at end of document or visit the OCHIN website.
+- SBIRT services received in an emergency department or hospital setting; - Patients with an active diagnosis of alcohol or drug dependency, engagement in treatment, dementia or mental degeneration; - Patients with limited life expectancy, in palliative care (including comfort care) or hospice; - Situations where the patient's functional capacity or motivation to improve impact the accuracy of results of standardized assessment tools; - Patient refuses to participate; - Patient is in an urgent or emergent situation where time is of the essence and to delay treatment would jeopardize the patient's health status.

+Exceptions:

-Exceptions: Members who decline to be screened (Patient Declined 1: 2.16.840.1.113883.3.526.3.1582) or members with medical reasons preventing screening (Medical Reason 1: 2.16.840.1.113883.3.526.3.1007) are considered exceptions and may be removed from the screening denominator (rate 1).
+- Members who decline to be screened (Patient Declined 1: 2.16.840.1.113883.3.526.3.1582) - Or, members with medical reasons preventing screening (Medical Reason 1: 2.16.840.1.113883.3.526.3.1007) are considered exceptions and may be removed from the screening denominator (rate 1).